How to Write a Precis: Definition, Guide, & Examples

 Rhetorical Precis Example

-1st Paragraph Young Pakistani female activists and Nobel Peace Prize laureate Malala Yousafzai, in her speech at the Youth Takeover of the United Nations (2013), asserts that equal education for both men and women is the key to the brightest future of humanity.
+Young Pakistani female activist and Nobel Peace Prize laureate Malala Yousafzai, in her speech at the Youth Takeover of the United Nations (2013), asserts that equal education for both men and women is the key to the brightest future of humanity.

 Research Precis Example